 2 Monitored, but not evaluated; however, this can impact other success measures.

-3 16 households were excluded because household did not have a homeless program overlap at program entry.
-14 households were excluded due to still residing in emergency shelter or the VOAOI Veterans Program at the end of the reporting period.
+^{3 24} households were excluded because households did not have a homeless program overlap at program entry.

 4 Program not evaluated this reporting period due to Covid-19 effects on outcomes.
 Program not receiving HUD CoC funding.